Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Acknowledgments

-\begin{ack} The author is very grateful to Ines Arous for her help in reviewing the manuscript and suggesting \textbf{very important} changes to improve the quality of the paper.
+The authors are very grateful to Prof. Ines Arous for her help in reviewing the manuscript and suggesting \textbf{very important} changes to improve the quality of the paper.
 The author acknowledges the support of the Mila Quebec AI Institute for computing resources.

-The author acknowledges Intron Health for providing the Afrispeech-200 dataset.
-The author is grateful to Atnafu Lambebo Tonja, Chris Chinenye Emezue, Tobi Olatunji, Naome A Etori, Salomey Osei, Tosin Adewumi, and Sahib Singh; for their help in the early stage of this project. \end{ack}
+The authors acknowledge Intron Health for providing the Afrispeech-200 dataset.
+The authors are grateful to Atnafu Lambebo Tonja, Chris Chinenye Emezue, Tobi Olatunji, Naome A Etori, Salomey Osei, Tosin Adewumi, and Sahib Singh for their help in the early stage of this project.